Anatoogle/CPP_00/README.md

 This project has been created as part of the 42 curriculum by asemykin

-# C++ - Module 00
+# C++ - Module 01

-The CPP modules at 42 Wolfsburg teach Object-Oriented Programming in C++ step by step, covering everything from basic classes to advanced concepts
+The CPP modules at 42 Wolfsburg teach Object-Oriented Programming in C++ step by step, covering everything from basic classes to advanced concepts.

+## Concepts

-Module 00: Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff
+Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff

 ---